Restorative Dentistry – San Antonio, TX

 Most people take their teeth for granted.
 While that may be understandable, it's not wise.
 In reality, strong, healthy teeth are essential for maintaining overall health.
 That's why we’re committed to assisting patients in maintaining the strength, function, and use of their natural teeth for as long as possible.
 To do this, we work with the latest materials and methods available to quickly repair any damage with custom options for restorative dentistry in San Antonio, TX.

 Dental Crowns & Bridges

-If a cavity is plaguing your smile, and you’re in need of added protection.
-A dental crown can offer what you need to keep infection and damage out.
-Missing a tooth?
-By using your natural, healthy teeth, we can create a customized bridge and use your regular teeth as anchors to hold it in place.
+If a cavity is plaguing your smile, a dental crown can offer what you need to keep infection and damage out.
+Have a missing tooth?
+Using your natural, healthy teeth, we can create a customized bridge and use your regular teeth as anchors to hold it in place.
 This will not only restore your smile, but it will also keep your natural teeth from shifting out of place.

 If you have a large filling you need to replace, a dental crown is sometimes the best solution.
 In other cases, an inlay or onlay may be more appropriate.
 Inlays and onlays are similar to fillings, but instead of being made from composite resin, they’re milled from porcelain the way a crown is.
-This ensures that your smile remains strong and healthy.
-And because your inlay/onlay will be made from porcelain, your restoration will blend in with your smile for discreet results.
+This ensures that a tooth remains strong and healthy.
+And because your inlay/onlay will be made from porcelain, your restoration will blend in with your smile for a discreet result.

 Root Canal Therapy